Ah, good ol’ Las Vegas. One of my favorite quick getaways in the USA.

 The best time to visit Las Vegas on a budget

 However, there are peak periods when it comes to cost.
 Summer, holidays, and big sports events tend to be the most crowded and most expensive in terms of hotel and airfare costs.

-Fall and Winter seem to be the cheapest and least crowded in general, but keep in mind many holidays in that time period that can affect costs.
+Fall and Winter seem to be the cheapest and least crowded time to visit Las Vegas in general, but keep in mind many holidays in that time period that can affect costs.

 How to travel to Las Vegas on a budget

 In general, prices will go up toward the end of the week.
 So if you see a crazy price on the weekend, you’ll likely see the price fall after the weekend passes.